A Thunder Fit Salute With Hoops and Push-Ups | Oklahoma City Thunder

 Last week at the Hive in Edmond, Brewer along with teammates Kyle Singler and PJ Dozier joined the soldiers during a Thunder Fit Clinic, presented by Homeland.

-High-fives and fist pumps were aplenty when the players took part in shooting and ball-handling drills encouraging one another and feeding off the excitement of the day.
+High fives and fist bumps were contagious when the players took part in shooting and ball-handling drills, encouraging one another and feeding off the excitement of the day.

-For Airman 1st Class Joshua Smith, seeing the Thunder trio provided that extra juice when he exploded off the blocks toward a stationary, toothy-grinned Brewer who had the ball held out during a dribbling drill.
+For Airman 1st Class Joshua Smith, seeing the Thunder trio provided the extra motivation when he exploded off the blocks toward a stationary, toothy-grinned Brewer who held the ball out during a dribbling drill.

 Racing around the cones, Smith went to the cup for a layup ending with an emphatic atta-boy high-five from Brewer.
 Whoops and hollers all around.